asanetargoss/HardcoreAlchemy/README.md

 ### Dependencies

 This branch targets the 0.4.1+ version of the modpack.
-Download the 0.4.1 zip file from the link below and be ready to add its contents to `libs/` in the Hardcore Alchemy repository folder when asked:
+Download the 0.4.1 zip file from the link below and be ready to add its contents to `core/libs/` in the Hardcore Alchemy repository folder when asked:

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs

-In addition, you may also want to take the latest available config zip from the same folder, which will be added to `run/config/`.
-This will make some aspects of development easier, such as not losing your spawnpoint when testing deaths.
+In addition, if you are testing a mod in a development environment, you may also want to take the latest available config zip from the same download folder above.
+This config will make some aspects of development easier, such as not losing your spawnpoint when testing deaths.

 The SHA-256 checksum of the 0.4.1 libs zip is: 6fb01f5764e9943085d0271e38c790795f9741b201e378802bdc575ea39cd7c4